Alexlee214/Arduino_smartlock/README.md

 * Decrease dynamic memory usage
 * Implement for attiny85 (512 bytes SRAM)
 * Use the concept of voltage divider to reduce pins used by key pad to only 1
+* Implement password with hasing, salt and pepper for improved security

-### Appendix
+## Appendix
 * EEPROM:
  - 0th index stores length of the passcode
- - 1st - 7th indices store the password
+ - 1st - 8th indices store the password

 * When uploading code  should be done twice
  - First time to initialize EEPROM to the original passcode, which is set to 0214
- - Second time initializtion should be commented out (line 31)
+ - Second time initializtion should be commented out (line 44)